mami-project/pathspider/doc/intro.rst

 reuse library functions for some functionality.
 These track the state of flows and build flow records for different packet classes: The first chain handles setup on the first packet of a new flow.
-Separate chains for IP, TCP and UDP packets to allow different behaviours based on the IP version and transport protocol.
+Separate chains for IP, TCP and UDP packets allow different behaviours based on the IP version and transport protocol.

 The final plugin function is the combiner function.
 This takes